 Benchmarking digital publisher’s paywall on app

-Given that traffic on mobiles is significantly higher than on desktop (78.2% according to research), apps play an important role in publisher's digital strategy.
-However, when it comes to reader revenue models on , this same research showed that conversion rates are lower on mobiles than on desktop…
+Given that traffic on mobiles is significantly higher than on desktop (78.2% according to research), apps play an important role in publisher’s digital strategy.
+However, when it comes to reader revenue models on mobile, this same research showed that conversion rates are lower on mobiles than on desktop…

-There's a variety of reasons for this – likely linked to the context of reading content on mobiles – but a that isn't adapted to the smaller screen and device-type certainly has a part to play.
+There’s a variety of reasons for this – likely linked to the context of reading content on mobiles – but a paywall that isn’t adapted to the smaller screen and device-type certainly has a part to play.
 Hence why our latest benchmark shares examples and best practices of paywalls on apps!

 Note: these screenshots were taken on an Iphone 11, with an app downloaded on Apple’s App Store in France.
 All apps were free to download.